 The amount of memory Helios consumes is directly related to the number of controls and size of your screens.
 An average profile will take about 100-200 MB of ram.
 This amount of memory should be added on top of what is required for your simulation.

 Note: In order to use more than 3GB of ram you must be using a 64bit operating system.
+Currently Helios 1.4 is only compiled for 64 bit, however a 32 bit version is being considered.

 CPU